akoreman/akoreman/README.md

 - Art

 Graduated as a computational physicist  (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
-Further long-held passion for computer graphics (and programming in general). <!-- Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me.
+Further long-held passion for computer graphics and game programming. <!-- Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me.
 Specifically in game dev/computer graphics. -->